HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ### HCL DX on AWS Marketplace now available

 === "Containers"
-    HCL DX Cloud Native is now live and listed the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-xxxuhyr7adj3a).
-For customers who purchase through the Marketplace as a containerized product offering, you can download the latest DX 9.5 container images and Helm charts available for HCL DX 9.5.
+    HCL DX Cloud Native is live and listed in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-xxxuhyr7adj3a).
+This simplifies procurement and allows you to manage your software through one centralized account.
+For customers who purchase DX through the Marketplace as a containerized product offering, you can download the latest DX 9.5 container images and Helm charts.
 For instructions on how to deploy HCL DX acquired from the AWS Marketplace, see [AWS Marketplace Helm deployment](../../deployment/install/container/helm_deployment/aws_marketplace_helm_deployment.md).

 ### New parameter for configuring HAProxy networking